MadTekN1/ERModsMerger/ChangeNotes/CodeChangesNotes.md

 - [x] Config:
   - [x] Re-set game path (file dialog)
   - [x] Open local app data folder
+  - [ ] Custom location for ModsToMerge and MergedMods
 - [x] Help & Credits
 - [x] Save actives mods & arrangements (priorities) in config
+- [ ] Enable / Disable all mods
+- [ ] Expandable mods
+  - [ ] Add / modify note
+  - [ ] Show files / folders tree
+    - [ ] Enable / Disable particular file / folder
+	- [ ] Highlight red / orange when file conflict is found (red = not supported and will be overwritten, orange = supported and internal merge will occur)
+- [ ] Re-Merge using precedent / saved merge(s)
+  - [ ] Save the content of MergedMods in SavesMergedMods after a merge and add in it a json object that relates merge details (mods, conflicts)
+- [ ] Profiles
+  - [ ] Dropdown list for loading or add new merge / config profiles
+  - [ ] Inform user when he try to launch the game before the selected profile is not ready (not merged)
+- [ ] Better logs
+  - [ ] Logs presented in a list instead of textblock
+  - [ ] Colorized icons for different log types
+  - [ ] Progress bar log type
+  - [ ] Expandable logs (logs groups per merging file type)

+### Fixes

+- [ ] Crash when local files / folders are modified / deleted
+  - [ ] Check files / folders at app launch (also before edits events) and update concerned config / profile accordingly

 ## ERModsMerger.Core